 the US Constitution, Congress, the President, the Supreme Court, the electoral process and direct democracy, political parties, pressure groups, civil rights

 liberalism, conservatism, socialism, anarchism, feminism

-The Russell Group universities regard Politics A Level as one of the key challenging subjects that allow entry to the most prestigious courses at undergraduate level.
+The Russell Group Universities regard Politics A-Level as one of the key challenging subjects that allow entry to the most prestigious courses at the undergraduate level.
 It is seen as a traditional academic subject providing evidence of a student’s ability to produce detailed written arguments, reaching valid judgements based on strong analysis of supporting evidence.
-As a result, it is a subject that will help with almost all degrees and it is considered particularly useful for any humanities subject, modern foreign languages & law.
+As a result, it is a subject that will help with almost all degrees and it is considered particularly useful for any humanities subject, Modern Foreign Languages & Law.

-At least two 5s and three 4s at GCSE, including at least a 4 in GCSE English Language.
+At least five 5’s at GCSE, including at least a 6 in English Language or English Literature.

 Have you considered studying a Mixed Programme (A-Levels and Btecs) Whether you’re on target to achieve five 5s in your GCSEs or not there may still be an option to study A-Levels alongside a BTEC qualification at Newman.